MellKam/soundify/README.md

 | Client credentials | No | Yes | No |
 | Implicit grant | Yes | No | No |

-> As from spotify docs: "Implicit grant is not recommended because it returns a token in a URL instead of a trusted channel and does not support token updates";
+> As from spotify docs: "Implicit grant is not recommended because it returns a token in a URL instead of a trusted channel and does not support token updates"